By Owen Rice

 There’s no wonder why Fortune Magazine ranks Hughes Marino #7 in the nation among the country’s best workplaces and is the only commercial real estate company to place in the top ten of best-rated U.S. companies of any size.
 Hughes Marino’s strong sense of purpose, unrelenting focus, and commitment to their core values had a profound effect on me, so profound that I chose to leave the world’s largest commercial real estate brokerage company to join Hughes Marino.

-Owen Rice is an executive vice president at Hughes Marino, an award-winning commercial real estate company with offices in Seattle, San Diego, Orange County, Los Angeles, San Francisco and Silicon Valley.
-Contact Owen at 1-844-NO-CONFLICT or firstname.lastname@example.org to learn more.
+Owen Rice is an executive vice president at Hughes Marino, an award-winning commercial real estate company with offices across the nation.
+Contact Owen at 1-844-662-6635 or firstname.lastname@example.org to learn more.